VinodkumarGorle/Acadamic-Project/README.md

 - NLTK is a popular open-source package in Python.
 Rather than building all tools from scratch, NLTK provides all common NLP Tasks.

+### Exicting System
+* One of the critical tasks of automatic detection of hate speech is differentiating it from the other context of offensive language.
+The existing hate speech recognition systems used the Naive Bayes classifier.

+* As the existing model did not use NLP techniques such as Semantic analysis, sentiment analysis, and unigram feature, they could not achieve the desired accuracy.

+### Proposed System
+* The proposed system aims to increase the accuracy of hate speech prediction using Natural Language Processing and Logistic Regression techniques.

+### Software Requirements:
+* Operating system 	   	: Windows XP/7/10
+* Software		:  Python 3.6 or high version
+* IDE                              	:  PyCharm.
+* Framework                            :   Flask
+### Hardware Requirements:
+* RAM			:  8 GB
+* Hard disk		:  More than 500 GB
+* Processor		:  Intel 5th generation or high.